tapis-project/tms-documentation/source/technical/index.rst

 Using TMS Keys
 ==============

-The following figure describes how TMS is used by client applications---`Tapis`_ in this example---to use SSH key pairs previously created.
+The following figure describes how TMS MVP is used by client applications---`Tapis`_ in this example---to use SSH key pairs previously created.

 .. figure:: TMSSshKeyUse.drawio.png
    :align: center